 Maine’s state parks and public reserved lands offer some rowdier fare.
 The Bigelow Preserve in the western Maine village of Stratton covers a vast area including a mountain range, trails, ponds and streams.
 Bradbury Mountain State Park in Pownal is a long-time rider favorite close to Freeport and Portland.
 Camden Hills State Park offers lofty views of the Maine’s MidCoast.

 Local ski areas offer both thundering downhills and technical cross-country sections.
 The Sunday River Ski Resort in Newry offers 20 miles of lift-serviced terrain perfect for intermediate and advanced riders.
 Mountain bikers can start at the Sugarloaf Outdoor Center in Carrabassett Valley and link to a broad network of trails including those of the Maine Huts & Trails.
 Other ski centers open to mountain bikers include Pineland Farms in New Gloucester, the Fort Kent Outdoor Center and the Nordic Heritage Center in Presque Isle.

-- The New England Mountain Bike Association (NEMBA) has detailed information about many Maine mountain biking routes.
+Trails.com offers a list of the most popular mountain bike trails in the state.
+The New England Mountain Bike Association (NEMBA) also provides detailed information about Maine mountain biking routes.